-This statistic represents Subaru's vehicle sales in the United States in January 2015 and January 2016.
-In January 2016, more than 41,000 Subaru vehicles were sold in the United States.
-This figure represents a year-to-date annual increase of 0.7 percent.
+This statistic represents Subaru's vehicle sales in the United States in March 2015 and March 2016 .
+In March 2016, around 49,000 Subaru vehicles were sold in the United States.
+This figure represents a year-to-date annual increase of 0.4 percent.

 Subaru’s vehicle sales in the U.S.